 Difference 2 is the presence of a warrant.
 In the great majority of marijuana DUI cases, the root of the blood result is a warrant.
 For law enforcement, obtaining a warrant is a specialized process fraught with pitfalls where law enforcement is prone to make errors.
 If an error can be exposed in any part of the warrant application process, then the result of the warrant (the blood result) can be thrown out.

 Marijuana DUI cases are defensible.
 If you have been charged with a marijuana DUI case, you need to contact an experienced DUI defense attorney right away.
 You do not want to wait the 4 or 8 months until the case is charged.
-Within the first several days there are strategic decisions that need to be made (should you go obtain your own independent test?) and timelines that need to be recognized (do I need to request a DOL hearing within 7 days?).
-These decisions are critical and can not be revisited once it is too late.

 If you have a question about a marijuana DUI case, call our office for a free, confidential consultation.
+We are here 7 days a week to help.
+360-792-1000.

 Get help now